The versal deformation of small resolutions of conic bundles over $\mathbb{P}^1\times\mathbb{P}^1$ with two sections blown down: Examples

-We note that the equations for the double solids only involve the four products $\al1a_0$, $\al1a_1$, $\al2b_0$ and $\al2b_1$, which can be considered as coordinates on our versal deformation of the Kurke-LeBrun manifold.
-To describe the other fibres, which are not double solids, and the total family, one needs the choice of the extra plane, which gives the structure of the product ${\rm Bl}_0 \C^2 \times {\rm Bl}_0 \C^2$ transversal to the Kurke-LeBrun locus.
+We note that the equations for the double solids only involve the four products $\al1a_0$, $\al1a_1$, $\al2b_0$ and $\al2b_1$, which can be considered as coordinates on our versal deformation of the \KLB manifold.
+To describe the other fibres, which are not double solids, and the total family, one needs the choice of the extra plane, which gives the structure of the product ${\rm Bl}_0 \C^2 \times {\rm Bl}_0 \C^2$ transversal to $\Lambda$.